1981–82 Football League: Third Division

 Burnley, Carlisle United and Fulham enjoyed some success after a string of disappointments by winning promotion to the Second Division.

 Going down were Wimbledon, Swindon Town, Bristol City and Chester.
-Bristol had completed a unique succession of three relegations, while Swindon had been League Cup winners little over a decade earlier.
+Bristol City had completed a unique succession of three relegations, while Swindon had been League Cup winners little over a decade earlier.
 Wimbledon, meanwhile, would not be enduring any more disappointing season for many years after 1982.